-In 2017 – Genomic diagnostic tests are so sophisticated they can accurately identify targeted treatments for cancer patients.
-This is called precision, personalised or targeted medicine.
+In 2017 – New genomic diagnostic tests can accurately identify targeted treatments for cancer patients.
+This process is called precision, personalised or targeted medicine.

-However; the outmoded ‘one size fits all’ medicine is still common in conventional, complementary and alternative cancer medicine.
+Despite these advances – the outmoded ‘one size fits all’ medicine is still common – in both conventional and complementary/alternative cancer medicines.

-As the picture indicates, pharmacogenomics – the blend of pharmacology & genomics, shows us that one size does not fit all.
+As the picture indicates, pharmaco-genomics – the blend of pharmacology & genomics, shows us definitively that one size does not fit all.

-Sophisticated tests like these are not commonly used in most hospitals as the article above implies.
+Sophisticated tests like these are not commonly used in hospitals as the article above implies.

 The tests eliminate time wasting trial & error treatments which are hard on the patient.